 For the program to work, everyone from the CEO to the newest entry-level employee must understand why sanctions compliance is important to the company, how the company ensures it is compliant, and what each person in the company is expected to do to ensure the company remains compliant.

-To make sure training is effective, employees know what they are supposed to be doing, and the program is working, the program must be tested and audited.
+To make sure that training is effective, that employees know what they are supposed to be doing, and that the program is working, the program must be tested and audited.